-20. SICK LEAVE BANK
+21. SICK LEAVE BANK

-(A) Purpose

-- (1) The city agrees that a Sick Leave Bank (SLB) will be established and may only be used by an employee who is eligible under the Family Medical Leave Act (FMLA). - Use of SLB days will commence after a member of the SLB has exhausted all of his/her accumulated sick leave and any unused vacation and compensatory time.
-SLB days may only be used for an FMLA qualified illness, or when the need for leave continues after the exhaustion of the previously certified FMLA condition. and with the approval of the SLB board. - (3) The SLB year shall be the same as the city's fiscal year, January through December.
+- (A) The city agrees that a Sick Leave Bank (SLB) will be established and may only be used by an employee who is eligible under the Family Medical Leave Act (FMLA). - (B) Use of SLB days will commence after a member of the SLB has exhausted all of his/her accumulated sick leave and any unused PTO, vacation, and compensatory time.
+SLB days may only be used for an FMLA qualified illness, or when the need for leave continues after the exhaustion of the previously certified FMLA condition. - (C) The SLB year shall be the same as the city's fiscal year, January through December. - (D) Participation in the SLB is only available to employees of the city who are considered fulltime and would be also be eligible to use FMLA.
+Participation in the SLB is on a voluntary basis. - (E) Membership must be renewed and does not carry forward from year to year.

-(B) Participation and Eligibility

-- (1) Participation in the SLB is only available to employees of the city who are considered fulltime and would be also be eligible to use FMLA.
-Participation in the SLB is on a voluntary basis. - (2) Membership must be renewed and does not carry forward from year to year.
 All employees who are eligible will be given an opportunity to join each November and must donate a minimum of one (1) day of accrued sick leave.
 Notification of said contribution shall be on the SLB form distributed by the Finance office.
 Copies of this form transferring sick leave days to the SLB will be forwarded to the Finance Office.
-After verification of sick leave days, the Finance Office will forward the form to the SLB board chairman.
-An Employee cannot be penalized for days donated (in the current year) to the SLB in case of retirement.

-(C) Sick Leave Bank (SLB) Board

-- (1) The SLB shall consist of six (6) members.
-One member shall be the Mayor or designee, who shall serve as chairman of the board.
-One member shall be from the Human Resources office and shall not hold a voting position.
-Four (4) members shall be appointed by the Mayor and may not hold a supervisory position with the CITY.
-All four (4) members appointed by the mayor shall be from separate city departments and shall serve a term no longer than 2 years.
-The SLB board shall elect a secretary from its members. - (2) The SLB Board shall administer the bank as follows:

-- 1. The SLB days may only be used upon exhaustion of a member's accumulated vacation leave, sick leave, and any unused compensatory time and intends to return to work. - 1.
-SLB days may only be granted to an employee for an FMLA qualified illness, including that of the employee's spouse, parent, or child. - 2.
+An Employee cannot be penalized for days donated (in the current year) to the SLB in case of retirement. - (F) SLB days may only be granted to an employee for an FMLA qualified illness, including that of the employee's spouse, parent, or child.
 A request for SLB days shall be on the SLB form and submitted to the Human Resources Office.
-The requesting employee is not required to provide the diagnosis or treatment of the illness causing the request for leaveSLB benefits, only that the leave would otherwise qualifyhas already qualified for FMLA as certified with Human Resources or the Legal Department.
-The board chairman will then call a meeting of the SLB board within five (5) working days.
+The requesting employee is not required to provide the diagnosis or treatment of the illness causing the request for SLB benefits, only that the leave has already qualified for FMLA as certified with Human Resources or the Legal Department. - (G) Requests for SLB benefits may be made when no other paid leave is available to complete the employee's typically scheduled pay period.

-Sick leave grants made from the SLB shall be of no more than ten (10) consecutive working days nor less than one (1) working day for the individual applicant.
-No applicant shall be eligible for more than three (3) grants per 12 month period.
-The employee becomes eligible again after 12 months from last day used of the third grant.
-Requests for SLB benefits may be made when no other paid leave is available to complete the employee's typically scheduled pay period.
 Applicants may only request grants from the SLB for the amount of hours necessary to complete the pay period where the need for leave occurs.
-No applicant shall be eligible for more than 240 hours of SLB benefits per 12 month period, measured forward from the date of first use.

-- 3. The use of SLB time may be provided in increments of one (1) hour. - 4.
-The denial or granting of a request shall be in writing and forwarded to the applicant and a copy shall also be forwarded to the Finance Office for payroll purposes.
-The grant or denial shall be signed by all board members.
-All denials shall state the reasons for such decision in writing. - 5.
-In the event the total number of available days in the SLB is less than fifty (50), the SLB board Finance Department shall solicit additional contributions to the SLB from its membersall eligible employees. - 6.
-The SLB board shall be responsible for the proper administration of the SLB, the maintenance of records regarding SLB days and their usage, and the promotion of participation in SLB.
+No applicant shall be eligible for more than 240 hours of SLB benefits per 12 month period, measured forward from the date of first use. - (H) The use of SLB time may be provided in increments of one (1) hour. - (I) The denial or granting of a request shall be in writing and forwarded to the applicant and a copy shall also be forwarded to the Finance Office for payroll purposes.
+All denials shall state the reasons for such decision in writing.

-21. EMPLOYEE HEALTH INSURANCE
+22. EMPLOYEE HEALTH INSURANCE